liatdavid2/ddp-k8s-mnist/README.md

-# Distributed PyTorch Training on Kubernetes (DDP) – MNIST Example
+# Distributed PyTorch Training on Kubernetes (DDP + torchrun)

-This project demonstrates how to train a PyTorch model inside Kubernetes using containerized workloads, with support for Distributed Data Parallel (DDP).
-It shows how machine learning training jobs can run as Kubernetes workloads using Docker images and scalable infrastructure.

-The goal of this project is to illustrate core ML platform engineering concepts:

-- Containerized ML training with Docker
-- Running training workloads inside Kubernetes Pods
-- Saving model checkpoints from containerized jobs
+## Overview

-- Preparing the architecture for Distributed Data Parallel training
+This project demonstrates real multi-node Distributed Data Parallel (DDP) training using:

-- Production-style training workflow similar to real ML platforms
+* PyTorch
+* torchrun
+* Kubernetes Jobs
+* Headless Service for rendezvous
+* Minikube (local cluster)

+Two separate Kubernetes pods run one process each, synchronize gradients using AllReduce, and train a CNN on MNIST.

+This simulates how distributed training works in production ML platforms.

 # Architecture Overview